GrzegorzKozub/toys/README.md

 *LG 27GP950-B* settings

 - Picture Adjust
-  - ❗Brightness: 25 for 190 nits, 16 for 160 nits, 10 for 130 nits or 6 for 100 nits
+  - Brightness: 10 for 130 cd/m²
+  - Contrast: 70

-❗*LG 27GP950-B* was calibrated for *Gamer 1* Profile and *Mode 2* Gamma, targeting 130 nits brightness.
-Hardware measurement for this target resulted in Brightness setting of 10 and RGB settings of 50 50 47.
-Not relevant for calibration, contrast looks best at 70.
+*LG 27GP950-B* was calibrated for *Gamer 1* Profile and *Mode 2* Gamma targeting 130 cd/m².
+Measurement gave Brightness 10 and RGB 50 50 47.
 Software calibration is stored in the ICC profile `27gp950-b.130.icm`.

-TFT Central provided `27gp950-b.120.tftcentral.icm` ICC profile was created using *Gamer 1* Profile and *Mode 2* settings for 120 nits brightness and uses Brightness set to 6, RGB set to 50 48 45 and Contrast of 70.

-❗*LG 27UL850-W* was calibrated for *Custom* Profile and *Mode 2* Gamma, targeting 130 nits brightness.
-Hardware measurement for this target resulted in Brightness setting of 50 and RGB settings of 50 49 50.
+*LG 27UL850-W* was calibrated for *Custom* Profile and *Mode 2* Gamma targeting 130 cd/m².
+Measurement gave Brightness 50 and RGB 50 49 50.
 Software calibration is stored in the ICC profile `27ul850-w.130.icm`.

 Links